Scrapbooking: History

 During the 19th century, scrapbooking was seen as a more involved way to preserve one's experiences than journaling or other writing-based forms of logging.
-Printed material such as cheap newspapers, visiting cards, playbills, and pamphlets circulated widely during the 19th century and often became the primary components of peoples’ scrapbooks.
+Printed material such as cheap newspapers, visiting cards, playbills, and pamphlets circulated widely during the 19th century and often became the primary components of people's scrapbooks.
 The growing volume of ephemera of this kind, parallel to the growth of industrialized society, created a demand for methods of cataloguing and preserving them.
 This is why scrapbooks devoted solely to cataloguing recipes, coupons, or other lists were also common during this time.
 Until later in the 19th century, scrapbooks were seen as functional as well as aesthetically pleasing.
 Several factors, including marketing strategies and technological advancement, contributed to the image of scrapbooking moving further toward the aesthetic plane over the years.

 The advent of modern photography began with the first permanent photograph created by Joseph Nicéphore Niépce in 1826.
 This allowed the average person to begin to incorporate photographs into their scrapbooks.
 However, books or albums made specifically for showcasing photographs alone were not popularized in the United States until closer to 1860.
 Before that point, photographs were not thought of as items to be reproduced and shared.
 Demand for photo albums was spurred on in large part by the growing popularity of the carte de visite, a small photograph distributed in the same manner one might a visiting card.

 A page from a photograph album circa 1906.
 The pages and color of this album are made especially for displaying photographs.
 The album's owner has arranged her photographs in order to represent her college campus and president.

-Old scrapbooks tended to have photos mounted with photomounting corners and perhaps notations of who was in a photo or where and when it was taken.
-They often included bits of memorabilia like newspaper clippings, letters, etc. An early known American scrapbooker and inventor of scrapbooking supplies was Mark Twain.
+Old scrapbooks tended to have photos mounted with photo-mounting corners and perhaps notations of who was in a photo or where and when it was taken.
+They often included bits of memorabilia like newspaper clippings, letters, etc. An early-known American scrapbooker and inventor of scrapbooking supplies was Mark Twain.
 Twain carried scrapbooks on his travels as he collected souvenirs, clippings, and pictures.
 Various individuals and communities created scrapbooks throughout the twentieth century in Britain.
 Among the most ardent scrapbookers of the 18th century was William Henry Dorsey, an artist who collected documents, paintings and artifact pertaining to Black history.
 Dorsey compiled hundreds of scrapbooks on the lives of Black people during the 18th century and built a collection that he laid out in his home in Philadelphia.